The Secret to Emotional Connection Most Couples Overlook

 In any relationship, communication is the heartbeat - but listening is the oxygen.
 Want to know how to increase understanding, show empathy and reassure your partner that what they’re saying truly matters to you?
 Let's get started.

 Listening can be a unique challenge, particularly if you're the less emotional/more practical partner.
-My simple Daily Check-in Activity may be the very answer you've been looking for.
+This blog describes a simple Daily Check-in that may be the very answer you've been looking for.

-(Hint: It has improved the way my couples therapy clients communicate, creating deeper and more emotionally intimate connections).
+(Hint: It has improved the way my couple therapy clients communicate, creating deeper and more emotionally intimate connections).

 ✳️ So what is it?

-The Daily Check-in involves growing your relationship closeness through staying present, responding thoughtfully, and checking for understanding - rather than jumping in to solve, defend, add to, avoid or distract.
+The Daily Check-in involves growing your relationship closeness through being present, responding thoughtfully, and checking for understanding - rather than jumping in to solve, defend, add to, avoid or distract.

 It's learnable - and it's a relationship hack you'll use forever.